-A.7.3 Land selection will be completed by the initialling by all Parties of all maps, legal descriptions or sketch plans setting out land that may become Dehcho Ndehe outside a Community.
+- A.7.2 The transposing of the maps will be the responsibility of Canada or the Government of the Northwest Territories.47 - A.7.3 Land selection will be completed by the initialling by all Parties of all maps, legal descriptions or sketch plans setting out land that may become Dehcho Ndehe outside a Community. - A.7.4 Consultation with other Aboriginal groups would start prior to the initialing of the maps.